 8. Negotiate.
 Consolidate.
 Delegate

 So you've got 200 things on your plate.
-Do you really need to be the one to do all of them?
+Do you need to be the one to do all of them?
 Sure, some things just can't be shifted from life's to-do list.
-But there are a few ways that you can make sure that they don't fall onto yours all the time, or at least don't take up as much of your day.
+But there are a few ways that you can make sure that they don't fall onto yours all the time.
+Or at least don't take up as much of your day.

 Instead of dashing to the shops every other day, can you get a big shop delivered and prepare meals several days in advance?
 Can you pass on some responsibilities to willing family or co-workers?
 Failing that, would any of your friends or family take on a task for you, if you agreed to help them out with something else at a different time?